julio-cfa/julio-cfa.github.io/_writeups/sharp.md

 ## First Steps

-<p>We should start running Nmap to find out how many ports are open.
-We found the following ports:</p>
+We should start running Nmap to find out how many ports are open.
+We found the following ports:

 ```bash
 sudo nmap -p- -T5 --open 10.10.10.219